Javier López (baseball): 2009

 On April 30, 2009, López allowed five runs in 1/3 inning and played the remainder of the eighth inning in right field after Francona switched him with right fielder Jonathan Van Every.
 This game, a 13–0 loss to the Rays, was the first time a Red Sox pitcher had played another position in a major league game since Tom Burgmeier played left field on August 3, 1980.
 On May 10, López was designated for assignment to make room for pitcher Daniel Bard after he started the year 0–2 with a 9.26 ERA in 14 games.
 Shortly thereafter, he was outrighted to the minors.
 He spent the rest of the season in Pawtucket, going 1–1 with a 3.18 ERA in 38 games.
 On October 5, he was granted free agency.
-López ended his Red Sox tenure with a string of 152 straight games without a save, the longest stretch for a Red Sox pitcher since Rhéal Cormier had 160 in 1995 and from 1999–2000.
+López ended his Red Sox tenure with a string of 152 straight games without a save, the longest stretch for a Red Sox pitcher since Rhéal Cormier had 160 in 1995 and from 1999 to 2000.